RasaHQ/rasa/docs/featurisation.rst

             The vectors ``X, y`` indicate a presence of a certain intent, entity, previous action or slot e.g. ``[0 0 1 0 0 1 ...]``.

-        - ``LabelTokenizerSingleStateFeaturizer`` creates an embedding of the feature label:
+        - ``LabelTokenizerSingleStateFeaturizer`` creates an vector based on the feature label:
-            The features label (e.g. ``prev_action_listen``) is split into tokens and represented as a bag-of-words.
+            All active feature labels (e.g. ``prev_action_listen``) are split into tokens and represented as a bag-of-words.
 For example, actions ``utter_explain_details_hotel`` and
             ``utter_explain_details_restaurant`` will have 3 features in
             common, and differ by a single feature indicating a domain.

             Labels for user inputs (intents, entities) and bot actions are featurized separately.
-            Each label in the two categories is tokenized on a special character ``split_symbol`` (e.g. ``action_search_restaurant = {action, search, restaurant}``), creating two vocabularies.
-A bag-of-words representation is then created for each label using the appropriate vocabulary.
+Each label in the two categories is tokenized on a special character ``split_symbol`` (e.g. ``action_search_restaurant = {action, search, restaurant}``),
+            creating two vocabularies.
+A bag-of-words representation
+            is then created for each label using the appropriate vocabulary.
             The slots are featurized as binary vectors, indicating their presence or absence at each step of the dialogue.

 .. note::